David-c0degeek/unraid_xfs_undelete/README.md

 # XFS Undelete for Unraid

-This project provides a script and documentation for recovering deleted files from encrypted XFS filesystems on Unraid servers.
+This project provides scripts and documentation for recovering deleted files from encrypted and unencrypted XFS filesystems on Unraid servers, as well as post-processing recovered images.

+## Features

+- Recovers deleted files from XFS filesystems
+- Supports both encrypted and unencrypted disks
+- Optional image post-processing to optimize large recovered images

 ## Quick Start